MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/handle-protocol-activation.md

 ---
 title: Handle protocol activation
 author: KevinAsgari
-description: Learn how to use Xbox Live multiplayer manager to handle protocol activation. ms.assetid: e514bcb8-4302-4eeb-8c5b-176e23f3929f ms.author: kevinasg ms.date: 04/04/2017
+description: Using Multiplayer Manager to handle protocol activation, so that the game automatically starts in response to another action, such as when a player accepts a game invite from another player. ms.assetid: e514bcb8-4302-4eeb-8c5b-176e23f3929f ms.author: kevinasg ms.date: 04/04/2017